IBM/data-prep-kit/doc/quick-start/quick-start.md

 ## Running transforms

-* [Notebooks](../examples/notebooks/README.md) - show Multi-stage local data processing
-* Single transform local data processing
+* Notebooks
+    * [Various](../../examples/notebooks/README.md) - many notebook examples for code and language
+* Command line
-    * [Using a docker image]() - runs on local data using a docker transform image
+    * [Using a docker image](run-transform-image.md) - runs a transform in a docker transform image
-    * [Using a virtual environment]() - runs a transform locally to transform local data
+    * [Using a virtual environment](run-transform-venv.md) - runs a transform on the local host

 ## Creating transforms